Interdicting Restructuring Networks with Applications in Illicit Trafficking: Conclusion and Future Work

 We also observe that recruiting new participants and organizational restructuring in drug trafficking networks each result in a significant increase in flow after restructuring.
-While organizational restructuring may not occur to the extent we model, recruitment of new participants is an immediate issue.
+While organizational restructuring may not occur to the extent we model, recruitment of new participants is a known issue.
 Our analysis suggests it is best to not only focus on disrupting the current network, but also prevent the network from recruiting participants.
 Future research into how to best disrupt the network and prevent the recruitment of new participants will be critical in developing comprehensive policies to addressing trafficking.
-More conceptual and empirical evidence is needed to apply MFNIP-R to the issue of networks in sex trafficking.
-Further, given the differences between drug and human trafficking, ethical considerations are also warranted as more mathematical modeling is applied to the problem domain of human trafficking.
 Another direction of future research is learning the network.
 This algorithm, as well as many other solution algorithms to network interdiction problems, requires full knowledge of the network.
-Practically, when disrupting illicit networks, we do not have such knowledge at the beginning of our disruption efforts.
-Studying how we can make interdiction decisions while learning the network will be vital to the application in disrupting illicit networks.
+Practically, when disrupting illicit trafficking networks, we do not have such knowledge at the beginning of our disruption efforts.
+Studying how we can make interdiction decisions while learning the network will be vital to the application in disrupting illicit trafficking networks.